Looking for something different to do?

 The park is located a few miles south of New Germany on Carver County Road 33, adjacent to Eagle Lake, and offers 200 acres of year-round outdoor fun.

 Many people travel to Baylor Regional Park to walk or run on the nearly four miles of trails through forest and prairie.
-There is also a boardwalk through a cattail marsh that is almost a one quarter-mile long.
+There is also a boardwalk through cattail marsh that is almost a quarter-mile long.

 Wildlife photographers and birdwatchers enjoy the variety of scenic vistas overlooking Eagle Lake, and boaters often take advantage of the calm, peaceful waters.